All Episodes

 It seems to me he's just trying to create a nightmare for Mitch McConnell.

-The right Republican you know, there's bad blood between Spectre and the Conservatives because the conservatives, the the evangelical conservatives said, Spectre, if you want to stay as head of the Judiciary Committee back when the Republicans had the majority, you play ball with us, you sign off on all of our nominations.
+You know, there's bad blood between Specter and the conservatives because the conservatives, the evangelical conservatives, said, Specter, if you want to stay as head of the Judiciary Committee back when the Republicans had the majority, you play ball with us, you sign off on all of our nominations.

-And Spector's saying, okay, two can play that game.
+And Specter's saying, okay, two can play that game.

-I think Larry Craig should get a fairy.
+I think Larry Craig should get a fair.

-So uh there I think that they're uh they're halfway right here.
+So I think that they're halfway right here.

-I'm not gonna change my analysis of it.
+I'm not going to change my analysis of it.

 I would say it again today as I said it yesterday if I were going to comment on it today.

-If he's gonna he said he's gonna resign, he should resign.
+If he's going to, he said he's going to resign, he should resign.

-He's not gonna be able to fix this stuff by September 30th.
+He's not going to be able to fix this stuff by September 30th.

-No, I'm not he said if I'll get into this more in in uh just a second.
+I'll get into this more in just a second.

-But I want to go back to cut four because Craig has hired a Democrat uh lawyer, Stan Brand, to represent him before the uh ethics committee.
+But I want to go back to cut four because Craig has hired a Democrat lawyer, Stan Brand, to represent him before the Ethics Committee.

 The unbroken line of precedence in the U.S. Senate for 220 years is that only conduct amounting to treason, bribery, high crimes, and misdemeanors has been subject to discipline.

-If the Senate of the United States is going to begin taking up every traffic offense and petty offense committed by Senators in their private uh capacity, having nothing to do with their office, I think the Senate needs to go into full-time session to deal with those alone.
+If the Senate of the United States is going to begin taking up every traffic offense and petty offense committed by senators in their private capacity, having nothing to do with their office, I think the Senate needs to go into full-time session to deal with those alone.

 The Republicans want the guy out of there.

-And we'll do this because we'll we'll we'll try to convince everybody we're clean and pure as the wind driven snow here.
+And we'll do this because we'll try to convince everybody we're clean and pure as the wind-driven snow here.

-Uh anyway, Keith in Palm Bay, Florida will grab you quickly here before the break.
+Anyway, Keith in Palm Bay, Florida, we'll grab you quickly here before the break.

 Welcome to the program, sir.

-Um I'm really disappointed in especially you and talk radio.
+I'm really disappointed, and especially you and Talk Radio.

 Is this a subconscious thing or a business thing that we are talking about this?

-Uh in my opinion, true c true Americans, not even conservative Democrats, should be answering when when reporters ask them this question.
+In my opinion, true Americans, not even conservative Democrats, should be answering when reporters ask them this question.

-This is a personal thing between him and his family and his constituents, and it's not the Republican Party's platform, and we have terrorists, a war, and other things going on, like Social Security that's been broken for thirty years in an education system.
+This is a personal thing between him and his family and his constituents, and it's not the Republican Party's platform.

-Yeah, hey, Keith, Keith, Keith, I understand exactly what you're saying, but you can't accuse me uh on my own show of shortchanging you and others on those issues.
+You can't accuse me on my own show of shortchanging you and others on those issues.

 We do everything here.